Trinity College of the Bible and Theological Seminary: Canterbury Christ Church University (2002–2007)

+University of Wales (2007–2008)

 In August 2007, Trinity received support for set courses and programs by the University of Wales.
-Validation with the university is awarded to an institution developing and delivering a programme of study equivalent to the quality and standard followed by the university.
+Validation with the university is awarded to an institution developing and delivering a program of study equivalent to the quality and standard followed by the university.
 The validation made it possible for Trinity to offer degrees from the University of Wales—rather than from Trinity itself—up to the graduate level.
 To be awarded validation, Trinity was required to document and satisfy all quality assurance standards as outlined by the university, which includes QAA national standards related to the framework for higher education qualifications, program specifications, subject benchmark statements, and code of practice.
-A validation site visit of Trinity by a panel of assessors appointed by the university was also required for Trinity to demonstrate evidence of the attainment of said standards.

 At the time of validation in 2007, there was no requirement for the university to work only with accredited institutions.
 However, in July 2008 the QAA advised U.K. institutions they should not form collaborative relationships with institutions not accredited in their home country.
 This prompted the university to begin to question their collaborative relationship with Trinity.
 Although Trinity successfully completed the validation process in order to achieve validation, in November 2008 the university cut ties with Trinity.

+Higher Learning Commission candidacy

+In 2004, Trinity was granted candidacy status with the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The institution provided a self-study report, hosted a team of North Central Association evaluators for a site visit, and expected a second campus visit in autumn 2006.
+However, Trinity resigned from candidacy status effective October 20, 2006.
+This choice was made after the HLC continually went back and forth on Trinity, costing multiple thousands of dollars each year.

+Distance Education Accrediting Commission candidacy

 In 2008, Trinity applied for accreditation with the Distance Education Training Council (DETC), which is recognized by the CHEA and the United States Department of Education (USDE).
 On October 7, 2011, DETC denied initial accreditation to Trinity citing Trinity's "failure to demonstrate compliance with Standard IX (Financial Responsibility)" as the reason for DETC's denial.
 Trinity did not appeal DETC's decision, but disagreed with the DETC commissioners' decision, noting the demonstrated confidence of Trinity's banking institution.
 Trinity's comments also noted that it had complied with all other requirements, including all academic standards, for DETC accreditation and that Trinity would continue seeking accreditation.

-Though Trinity is not affiliated (accredited) with any regional or national accrediting agency it has operated, successfully, as a school of ministry for over 50 years with students graduating and serving in a variety of areas including teaching, preaching, missions, and counseling.
-However, as noted by the US Department of Education, and all US DOE recognized accreditors, accreditation is a voluntary process.

-Trinity has recently entered into a special relationship with Calvary University, formally known as an articulation agreement, providing a program path for graduate degrees and transfer credit at a quality regionally accredited institution that shares Trinity's core values and mission.
+Trinity is not accredited by any regional or national accrediting agency.

+Trinity has articulation agreements with Calvary University in Missouri and the B.H.
+Carroll Theological Institute of Texas.